 Once you’re happy with it, print 20 copies or so and stash in a kitchen drawer.
 As soon as you finish your shop, pull out the new list, stick it on the fridge, and start checking off whatever is running low.

 (And maybe put a shortcut to the file on your desktop, so you can easily find it to update or print more when needed.)

 Let’s Do This

-If you want a jumpstart on creating your list, I’m offering my list as bonus content, free for subscribing to my weekly updates.
-It’s actually a Word document, so you can customize from there.
+Bonus: If you want a jumpstart on creating your list, you can download my list here.
+It’s available as a PDF or a Word document, so you can customize and make it yours.

 (No judging!
 I have some processed foods in there, because sanity.
 And there are brand names where I think they’re better than the alternatives, but as always, I have no affiliation with those companies.)

 Bonus bonus: There is also a Costco list there too, mapped to the layout of the Deerfoot Meadows store in Calgary.
 Again, you can personalize it as a starting point.